sureshgpln/myAtmService/README.md

 # myAtmService
 myAtmService

-This is a RestFul web service to simulate the cash operations in an ATM
+This is a RestFul service to simulate the cash operations in an ATM

 Endpoints.
 * Initialize - To initialize or add currencies into the ATM